 With the radio on, insert a disc into the CD slot, label side up.
 The player will pull it in.
 The disc should begin playing.
+A CD symbol is shown in the center of the graphic display whenever a disc is inserted.

-If you're driving on a very rough road or if it's very hot, the disc may not play and ERR (error) may appear on the display.
-Press RCL to take ERR off the display.
+Don't use the smaller discs (three-inch singles).
+They won't eject.
+Use full-size compact discs.
+If you're driving on a very rough road or if it's very hot, the disc may not play and Err (error) may appear on the display.
+Press RECALL to take Err off the display.
 When things get back to normal, the disc should play.
 If the disc comes out, it could be that:

 - The disc is upside down.

-- It is dirty, scratched or wet.

-- It is very humid.
+The player will not pull the disc in. - · It is dirty, scratched or wet. - It is very humid.
 (If so, wait about an hour and try again.)